 The lesser known causes of kidney disease

 1. Spinal Health

 Over the years, I have observed that the health of the kidneys depends on how healthy your dog’s spine is especially in the area of the third lumbar vertebra.
-This tightness of muscles and decreased energy flow in the area affects the kidneys.Back issues such as muscle spasm, injury, and stress compromise the kidneys greatly.
+This tightness of muscles and decreased energy flow in the area affects the kidneys.Back issues such as muscle spasms, injury, and stress compromise the kidneys greatly.

 2. The Immune System

 Poor overall health, low-quality diet, stress and nutritional deficiencies lead to immune system dysfunctions causing the body to attack its own tissues such as the kidneys, especially when they are inflamed.
 This immune dysfunction can result in irreversible damage to the kidneys.